ctkelley/MultiPrecisionArrays.jl/README.md

 ## __Interprecision transfers__:

 This is not a trivial matter.
 I gave a talk at the XSDK-MULTIPRECISION meeting on June 15, 2023, about this issue.
+See [the docs](https://ctkelley.github.io/MultiPrecisionArrays.jl/dev/Details/Interprecision_1/) for the story on this.
+Most users of this package can ignore this issue.

   - [Interprecision Transfers in Iterative Refinement: Making Half Precision on Desktops Less Painful](Publications_and_Presentations/MPArrays_XSDK-MULTIPRECISION_June_15.pdf).